sloapcdkt/Screen2/README.md

 The meteorological and pollutant screens compare data from the current month & year to validated data collected in previous years.
 To do this, there needs to be an archive of data from earlier years.

 * `create-archive.R` Script for creating the needed archive files from an AQS download
-* `arch-atas.csv` Data archive for Atascadero site (used for examples in the manual)
-* `arch-....` Archives for other sites are need for running meteorological and pollutant screens but are **not included** in this repository.
+* `arch-atas.csv` Data archive for the Atascadero site (used for examples in the manual).
+Archives for other sites are **not included** in this repository, but would be needed for running meteorological and pollutant screens on other sites.

 ### Other
 * `README.md` This description/information file